plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 The client uses Jivs for local validation and UI updates, but the server or API does not use Jivs and returns errors in its own format.

-Client-side code converts those returned server/API errors into `BusinessLogicErrors` and applies them to the existing `ValidationManager`.
+Client-side code converts those returned server/API errors into `ExternalIssuesFound` and applies them to the existing `ValidationManager`.

 Maps to: Workflow D